rubymonsters/testing-for-beginners/source/02-testing/06-classes.md

 Whoa.
 That's a bunch of new stuff.
 If you don't grasp all of this don't worry, it's certainly a level of Ruby knowledge you don't actually need this often.

-Let's walk through it:
+Let's walk through it though:

 * Our class `UserTest` inherits all the methods from the class `Test`.
-So we can call the method `run` on it.
+So we can call the method `run` on our instance (as in `test.run`, from above).

 * The method `run` looks at all the `methods` defined on this object, and selects the method names that start with the string `test_`.
+The `Test` class does not have any such methods.
 So these must be the methods that we've defined on the class `UserTest`.

 * It then, for each of these method names, calls `send` with the given method name.
   `send` calls this exact method on the object itself.
 That's right. `send` is an abstract way of calling a method: You hand it the method name you want to call, and it calls that method for you.

-So we call all the methods `test_not_born_in_leap_year_when_born_in_2001`, `test_not_born_in_leap_year_when_born_in_1900`, and so on.
+* So we call all the methods `test_not_born_in_leap_year_when_born_in_2001`, `test_not_born_in_leap_year_when_born_in_1900`, and so on.

-* Now these methods set up a User object with the birthday we care about, and then call `assert_false` or `assert_true` with the actual value that the method `born_in_leap_year?` returned.
+* Now these methods set up a `User` object with the birthday we care about, and then call `assert_false` or `assert_true` with the actual that value the method `born_in_leap_year?` returned.

 * The methods `assert_false` and `assert_true` just call `assert_equal`, passing
-  the expected value, and the actual value they received.
+  the expected value (`true` or `false`), and the actual value they received from the test method.

 Pretty cool.

+## Adding the test method name

 However, we're now missing some important information.
-If you try breaking the first test by changing `2001` to `2000` in the birthday (not the method name), and run the output you'll see:
+If you try breaking the first test by changing `2001` to `2000` in the birthday date (not the method name), and run the output you'll see:

 ```